Skip to main content

 Wildlife Ecosystems

-The ancient woodland provides habitat for pine martens, red squirrels, badgers, and various bat species that roost in the hollow veteran trees.
-Bird diversity is high for a small woodland with resident populations of treecreepers, long-tailed tits, jays, sparrowhawks, and multiple woodpecker-niche species.
-The mossy forest floor supports a diversity of invertebrates including wood ants, various beetles associated with deadwood, and numerous moth species.
+The ancient woodland provides habitat for pine martens, red squirrels, badgers, and various bat species that roost in hollow veteran trees.
+[1] Bird diversity is high for a small woodland with resident populations of treecreepers, long-tailed tits, jays, sparrowhawks, buzzards, and ravens.
+The mossy forest floor supports a diversity of invertebrates including various beetles associated with deadwood and numerous moth species.
 The adjacent river provides habitat for otters, dippers, and grey wagtails.

 Flora Ecosystems

-Sessile oak dominates the canopy with trees reaching ages of 200 to 300 years, accompanied by downy birch, rowan, and occasional ash.
-The understory is particularly well-developed with abundant holly, hazel, and wild cherry.
+Sessile oak dominates the canopy, accompanied by downy birch, rowan, and occasional ash.
+[1] The understory is particularly well-developed with abundant holly, hazel, and wild cherry.
 The ground flora is luxuriant with extensive carpets of bluebell, wood sorrel, primrose, and various fern species including hard fern and lady fern.
-The exceptionally humid Atlantic climate supports extraordinary bryophyte diversity with over 100 moss and liverwort species coating the tree trunks, rocks, and forest floor.
+The exceptionally humid Atlantic climate supports extraordinary bryophyte diversity with over 100 moss and liverwort species coating the tree trunks, rocks, and forest floor — the woodland's bryophyte communities are of international importance.

 Geology

 The woodland grows on metamorphic rocks of the Dalradian series, predominantly mica schist and quartzite that form the steep valley sides of the Glen River catchment.
-These rocks were formed from ancient ocean sediments over 500 million years ago and subsequently metamorphosed during mountain-building events.
+These rocks were formed from ancient ocean sediments and subsequently metamorphosed during mountain-building events.
 The acidic soils derived from these rocks support the calcifuge oak-birch woodland community.
 The steep terrain with rocky outcrops creates varied microtopography and moisture conditions.

 Climate And Weather

 The reserve experiences a strongly oceanic climate with mild temperatures year-round, high rainfall, and persistent humidity.
-Average temperatures range from about 5 degrees Celsius in January to 15 degrees in July, with frost being relatively infrequent.
-Annual rainfall reaches 1,200 to 1,400 millimeters, well distributed throughout the year.
+Average temperatures range from about 5°C in January to 15°C in July, with frost being relatively infrequent.
+Annual rainfall reaches 1,200 to 1,400 millimetres, well distributed throughout the year.
 The high humidity and mild temperatures, enhanced by the sheltered valley position, create ideal conditions for the Atlantic bryophyte communities that make the woodland internationally significant.

 Human History